April 01, 2022 4 min read

 Hydrolysed collagen peptides have been enzymatically broken down forming a complete chain of amino acids, in perfect balance, in perfect sequence for the body to recognize and absorb.
 Collagen in itself is already the complete molecular chain that your body wants instead of just the building materials that it needs.

 In short, amino acids are the ingredients, and collagen molecules are the gourmet dinner for your skin.
+Enough said.

 Here’s how it works: